davi7725/PY---TwitterMongoAnalyser/README.md

 If you **do** have **Python3** on your system make sure you have the pymongo installed by executing: `python3 -m pip install pymongo`

-After obeying the pre-requirements, lets jump to how to get the project up and running.
+After obeying the pre-requirements, let's jump to how to get the project up and running.